-Sorin D. is Denis Iulian's older brother (our last featured child).
+Sorin D. is Denis Iulian's older brother.
 They became a part of our large family in August 2018.

 We are grateful that God answered our prayers and despite long bureaucratic procedures, Sorin and his brother were able to come to our center just before the beginning of the new school year.
 In September 2018, Sorin started the fifth grade and Denis the first grade.
 It was a happy first day of school for both children, equipped with all the school supplies they needed, with a packed snack and ready to meet their teachers and classmates – for the first time knowing that they have a family to come back to after school and that no beatings were to be their companion for the evening.